oduameh/Hyper-docs/Webhooks.md

 ## Overview

-Webhooks enable real-time event notifications from the Cloud agent to your application.
-Instead of polling for status changes, your application receives HTTP callbacks whenever connections are established, credentials are issued, or proofs are verified.
-This section explains webhook configuration, event types, and implementation patterns for processing notifications.
+Webhooks deliver real-time event notifications from the Cloud agent to your application.
+Instead of polling for status changes, your integration receives HTTP callbacks when connections advance, credentials are issued, proofs are verified, or DIDs are published.
+This guide explains webhook concepts, configuration options, security considerations, and handling patterns.

 ---

-## Introduction
+## Webhook fundamentals

-Welcome to the tutorial on webhook notifications in the Cloud agent.
-In this tutorial, we will explore how webhook notifications can enhance your experience with the Cloud agent by providing real-time updates on events.
-By leveraging webhook notifications, you can stay informed about important changes happening within the agent.

-## Understanding webhook notifications

 ### What are webhooks?

-Webhooks enable real-time communication between applications by sending HTTP requests containing event data to specified endpoints (webhook URLs) when events occur.
-They establish a direct communication channel, allowing applications to receive instant updates and respond in a timely manner, promoting efficient integration between event-driven systems.
+Webhooks send HTTP requests to a registered endpoint when an event occurs.
+The request body carries the event payload so your application can react immediately without polling.

-### Purpose of webhook notifications in the Cloud agent
+### Cloud agent webhook scope

-Webhook notifications in the Cloud agent serve as a vital feature, enabling you to receive timely updates on various events occurring within the agent.
-Webhooks allow you to receive HTTP requests containing event details at a specified endpoint (webhook URL).
-These events are specifically related to the execution of the [Connect](https://hyperledger-identus.github.io/docs/tutorials/connections/connection), [Issue](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/issue), and [Presentation](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/present-proof) flows.
-Webhook notifications will be sent each time there is a state change during the execution of these protocols.

-By leveraging webhooks, you can integrate the Cloud agent seamlessly into your applications and systems.
-You can track and monitor the progress of the main flows, receiving timely updates about changes and events.
+The Cloud agent emits webhooks for the [Connect](https://hyperledger-identus.github.io/docs/tutorials/connections/connection), [Issue](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/issue), [Presentation](https://hyperledger-identus.github.io/docs/tutorials/credentials/didcomm/present-proof), and [DID publication](https://hyperledger-identus.github.io/docs/tutorials/dids/publish) flows.
+Each state change in those protocols generates a callback that includes the resource identifier, the new state, and the wallet that triggered the event.

-## Configuring the webhook feature
+## Configure the webhook feature

-### Enabling the webhook feature
+### Enable webhook delivery

-There are two kinds of webhook notifications: global webhooks and wallet webhooks.
-Global webhooks capture all events that happen on the Cloud agent across all wallets, whereas wallet webhooks only capture events that are specific to assets within a particular wallet.
+The Cloud agent supports global webhooks that capture events from every wallet and wallet-scoped webhooks that capture events for a single wallet.

-**Enable global webhook using environment variables**
+**Enable global webhooks with environment variables**

-The Cloud agent uses the following environment variables to manage global webhook notifications:
+The following environment variables configure global webhook notifications:

 | Name | Description | Default |
 | :---- | :---- | :---- |
 | `GLOBAL_WEBHOOK_URL` | The webhook endpoint URL where the notifications will be sent | null |
 | `GLOBAL_WEBHOOK_API_KEY` | The optional API key (bearer token) to use as the `Authorization` header | null |

-**Enable wallet webhook for default wallet using environment variables**
+**Enable default wallet webhooks with environment variables**

-In a multi-tenant scenario, the Cloud agent can optionally create a default wallet to simplify the development and deployment process.
-The webhook configuration for this default wallet can be defined using environment variables.
-After the default wallet is created, its webhook settings are stored in the system and are no longer influenced by these environment variables.
+In multi-tenant deployments, the Cloud agent can create a default wallet to simplify development.
+Configure that wallet’s webhook through environment variables.
+After the wallet exists, subsequent changes must use the API because the stored settings override the environment variables.

 | Name | Description | Default |
 | :---- | :---- | :---- |